ssadler/hoek/specs/bet.md

 ## Poker VM

-The poker virtual should:
+The poker virtual machine should:

 * Be fully deterministic with respect to it's inputs
-* Store public keys and other game parameters needed to verify a game in a separate header
+* Expect public keys and other game parameters needed to verify a game in a separate header
-* Store only game moves and signatures in the body
+* Expect only game moves and signatures in the body
 * Return an integer indicating the length of the game (longest valid chain rule)
 * Return a binary containing serialized bitcoin transaction outputs awarding to the players
 * Return NULL if the given gamestate is invalid